experimaestro/experimaestro-demo/README.md

 ### Luckily, `experimaestro` can do all of that for you !

 By the end of this tutorial, you will understand the core structure of experimaestro.
 And you will be able to launch and monitor your own experiments.
+In this tutorial, we rely on `git` and `uv`; both needs to be installed.

 # Installation